rkube/nanolux/README.md

 This repository re-implements [Andrej Karpathy's NanoGPT](https://github.com/karpathy/nanoGPT) using Julia's [Lux](https://lux.csail.mit.edu/).

-There code does essentially the same as in the Videos, but it's re-styled to use Lux.
+The code follows the content in the video closely, but it's re-styled to use Lux.
-Significant differences include
+Noteworthy is
-1. Making use of the [Training API](https://lux.csail.mit.edu/stable/api/Lux/utilities#Training-API)
+1. The use of column-major ordering in Julia vs row-major in python.
-2. The use of column-major ordering in Julia vs row-major in python.
+2. The use of the [Training API](https://lux.csail.mit.edu/stable/api/Lux/utilities#Training-API)

 ## Installation
 To run this package, install Julia using [juliaup](https://julialang.org/install/).